 When you acknowledge the answer is no - then dust off your cheque book - pay for a complete overhaul of your website - then we can discuss SEO and integrate it at the same time.

-Should you decide to ignore The First Rule of SEO and alternatively be duped by one of the numerous and annoying “SEO Link Building Service Company” spam emails doing the rounds with every business in England these days, and engage an Indian or Malaysian SEO ex-spurt to spam the internet with thousands of useless or incredibly weak backlinks to your own website – then remember – your website still looks cheap.
+Should you decide to ignore The First Rule of SEO and alternatively be duped by one of the numerous and annoying "SEO Link Building Service Company" spam emails doing the rounds with every business in the world these days, and engage an Indian or Malaysian SEO ex-spurt to spam the internet with thousands of useless or incredibly weak backlinks to your own website - then remember - your website still looks cheap.

 Most of these backlinks will be completely useless and low quality spammy web directories, some may be useless "no_follow" blog comments.
 The chances are none will make a difference and you take the risk that some will actually worsen your website's search positioning - because they violate Google's guidelines.